idaholab/moose/framework/doc/content/source/vectorpostprocessors/LineValueSampler.md

 !alert note
 If the line value sampler is used with a discontinuous variable on the edge/face of a 2D/3D element, then the value from the element with the lowest ID will be returned.

+!alert note title=Vector names / CSV output column names The `LineValueSampler` declares a vector for each spatial coordinate, (`x`, `y`, `z`) of the sampled points, the distance along the sampled line, in a vector called `id`, and a vector named after each value sampled, containing the variable values at each point.

 !syntax parameters /VectorPostprocessors/LineValueSampler

 !syntax inputs /VectorPostprocessors/LineValueSampler